 Shannon Mabrey Rotenberg

-Shannon Mabrey Rotenberg started her career with not-for-profit organizations and the entertainment industry while at Creative Artists Agency.
+Shannon Mabrey Rotenberg started her career with non-profit organizations and the entertainment industry while at Creative Artists Agency, a talent and sports agency based in Los Angeles.
 She was a program director in their philanthropic division for six years before helping to launch the just keep livin Foundation.

-Shannon’s work with not-for-profits extends beyond the walls of the just keep livin Foundation.
-She serves on the Board of Directors of Communities in Schools Los Angeles West and is involved with Teach for America and Hollygrove, an EMQ Children & Family Services Agency.
-She is also the founding-chair of “Kidstock” an annual event which benefits One Voice in Los Angeles.
-Additionally, Shannon volunteers her time overseeing The Faro Foundation– a philanthropic family foundation whose primary focus is helping children and education related causes– and The Sam Loeb Scholarship Fund– which was set up in memory of a North Hollywood High School student who died of cancer at the age of 16.
-Other organizations she works with include Baby2Baby and the Harold Robinson Foundation.
+Shannon’s work with non-profits extends beyond the walls of the just keep livin Foundation.
+She serves on the Board of Directors of Communities in Schools Los Angeles West and the Board of Angels for Baby2Baby.
+She is involved with Teach for America and Hollygrove, an EMQ Children & Family Services Agency.
+She works with the Harold Robinson Foundation which is committed to providing impoverished children with camp retreats which are designed to strengthen confidence, independence, build character and develop leadership skills.
+She is also the founding-chair of “Kidstock” an annual event which benefits One Voice’s Scholarship Program in Los Angeles.
+Additionally, Shannon volunteers her time overseeing The Faro Foundation– a philanthropic family foundation whose primary focus is helping children and education related causes.

-Shannon and her husband Michael reside in Los Angeles, California with their two sons, Luke Eli and Colt Carlisle.
+Shannon grew up in Okmulgee, Oklahoma and graduated from the University of Oklahoma.
+Shannon and her husband Michael now reside in Los Angeles, California with their two sons, Luke Eli and Colt Carlisle.